StakeDAO/stakeDAO-Liquid-Pools/stake-capital-template/README.md

 - Execute `npm run build` in the `open-enterprise/apps/rewards` folder
 - Execute `npm run publish:major` in the `open-enterprise/apps/rewards` folder

-8) Create a new Stake Capital DAO on the devchain:
+8) Create a new Stake Capital DAO on the devchain (for subsequent executions, the `STAKE_CAPITAL_DAO_ID` constant must be changed to an unused ID as it must be unique):
 ```
-truffle exec scripts/new-dao.js
+$ truffle exec scripts/new-dao.js
 ```

 9) Copy the output DAO address into this URL and open it in a web browser: